 What will this interview do?

 This free program will help you fill out court forms to file for divorce.
-Use this interview when you and your spouse have no children together who are under 18.

 The interview asks questions and uses your answers to complete your forms.
 When you finish the interview, you can save, edit, email, download or print your completed forms.
 You will also get instructions to help with your next steps.

 Watch our How-To Video to see how it works.

 - Summons: Notice about a Marriage (FL Divorce 200)

 - Proof of Personal Service (FL All Family 101)

 And other forms if needed, based on your answers.

 If you do not want to fill these out online, download our printable packet.